Malik Muhammad | 2026 CB Draft Profile

 Pass Coverage

-Run support is physically willing but technically inconsistent — value is concentrated in zone coverage situations where his instincts and ball skills operate most naturally.
+Run support is physically willing but technically inconsistent; value is concentrated in zone coverage situations where the ball tracking and instincts operate at their most natural.

 Chargers Fit